nikhil7934/C-shell/src/readme.txt

 |
 |---> Then run "./shell"  to start the shell
 |
-|---> Use "Quit" or "quit" to come out of the shell
+|---> Use "quit" to come out of the shell

 builtin.c :